Dorinda Thirlby, Psychotherapist

-These are difficult times and we all face the uncertainty of how our lives will now change, impacting our normal interaction with family and friends and the emotional impact of a sudden and unexpected disruption.
+Covid 19 has changed how we live our lives, impacting our normal interaction with family and friends and how we work including counselling / therapy. the emotional impact of a sudden and unexpected disruption.

-The government’s website https://www.gov.uk/coronavirus has lots of clear information on it and has meant that it’s safest for you and me that we move to continue therapy/ counselling on line or remotely.
+The government’s website https://www.gov.uk/coronavirus has lots of clear information on it and has meant that it’s still safest for you and me that we move to do continue therapy/ counselling on line or remotely.

 How to do it

 Chose a place to speak for the 50 mins where you feel comfortable and is private for you so you can say what you want to say without being overheard.
 I’ll sit in the same room we usually meet in.

 How to connect

 If you have wifi there are a number of options:

 1. Many therapists use zoom (an app on your smart phone or download on your computer)

 2. I have an apple phone /computer so I can easily connect though FaceTime via my email firstname.lastname@example.org